Need to know

 Some visas are electronic so there may be no physical evidence of them in your passport to worry about.

 If your passport was stolen rather than lost, you'll need a police report to claim travel insurance and renew your passport.

 Procedures will vary depending on which country you're in.
 If you're in a non-English speaking country, try to find an interpreter to help explain your situation to the police.

 What if I've lost my wallet and bags as well?

-If this is the (very unfortunate) case, then you'll simply need to follow the advice of Australian consular officials.
+If this is the (very unfortunate) case, you'll need to follow the advice of Australian consular officials.
 Procedures vary depending on the circumstances, but you may be able to secure an emergency passport.

 If you have no cash and no way of accessing your bank accounts, friends or family back home can wire you money through a transfer service such as Western Union.
-When no other option is available, they may be able to send you money via an Australian consular money transfer system (fees may apply).

 - Keep your passport in a secure place when at home.

 - When you're travelling, store it in a hotel safe if there is one – don't leave it lying around your hotel room.

 - Some countries require foreigners to have their passports with them at all times.
 If so, keep it on your person, not in your bag (which could easily be snatched).